Perspectives on Stochastic Localization: Restricted Gaussian dynamics

 Notably, under the reparameterization in Theorem~\ref{thm:tilt_renormal}, i.e., the time-change $t \gets \frac \tau {1 - \tau}$ and equivalence of localized measures, Theorem~\ref{thm:ce-bound} and Corollary~\ref{cor:renorm-constants} yield the same bound.
-The generality of Proposition~\ref{prop:func_ineq_renorm} further establishes an analogous variance stability bound, yielding a contraction $\chi^2(\cdot \| \pi)$ along the dynamics \eqref{eq:rgd}, similar to our derivation in Appendix~\ref{app:lsi} for $\KL{\cdot}{\pi}$.
-We defer a formal proof that variance stability implies $\chi^2$ mixing to Proposition 19, \cite{ChenE22}.
+The generality of Proposition~\ref{prop:func_ineq_renorm} further yields a contraction $\chi^2(\cdot \| \pi)$ along the dynamics \eqref{eq:rgd}, similar to our derivation in Appendix~\ref{app:lsi} for $\KL{\cdot}{\pi}$.
+We defer a formal proof that variance conservation implies $\chi^2$ mixing to Proposition 19, \cite{ChenE22}.